Evaluation

 Why LLM Benchmarks Matter in Production

 A benchmark turns model choice from a brand debate into a measurable risk decision.
-Ignore it and the usual failure mode is benchmark drift: a model wins a public suite such as MMLU, then fails your support workflow because the questions, tools, and retrieved context differ from the public test.
+Ignore it and the usual failure mode is benchmark drift: a model wins a public suite, then fails your support workflow because the questions, tools, and retrieved context differ from the public test.
 A second failure mode is release regression: a new prompt improves demo answers while silently lowering groundedness on refund, insurance, or compliance cases.

 The symptoms are visible if you instrument the pipeline: eval-fail-rate-by-cohort rises, the same benchmark row flips between pass and fail across releases, judge-score variance widens, and live traces show more fallbacks or escalations.
 Agentic systems make the problem sharper because one benchmark item may include planning, retrieval, tool selection, tool execution, and final answer synthesis.
 A benchmark that scores only the final text can miss a bad tool call at step three.
 A production benchmark should therefore include task-level and step-level checks, not just a public model score.